gillian-guide/gillian-guide.github.io/docs/troubleshooting.en.md

 ??? info "Load times got even longer"
     Remove ColAccel.
 It doesn't work properly for some people for some reason.

-??? info "Can't get into helicopter on last mission | Other timing-related issues at high FPS"
+??? info "Can't get into helicopter on last mission | Other timing-related issues at high FPS such as arcades being broken"
-    Install [FusionFix](essential-modding/fusionfix.md) and enable the `FPS limiter` in Settings - Display and set it to 60 FPS.
+    Install [FusionFix](essential-modding/fusionfix.md) and set the `FPS limiter` in Settings - Graphics to 60 FPS.

+??? info "Softlock on TLAD - Shifting Weight"
+    Open :material-file-cog:`ZolikaPatch.ini` and change `HighFPSSpeedupFix` to `0`.
+You can put it back to `1` after the mission.

 ??? info "Game loads directly into the savegame on startup, no menu"
     You can hold ++lshift++ on boot for when you need the menu.